janhq/jan/docs/docs/specs/engineering/engine.md

 In the Jan application, engines serve as primary entities with the following capabilities:

-- Ability to add or remove engines via the installation of extensions.
+- Engine will be installed through `inference-extensions`.
-- Dependence on engines for conducting [inference](https://en.wikipedia.org/wiki/Inference_engine).
+- Models will depend on engines to do [inference](https://en.wikipedia.org/wiki/Inference_engine).
+- Engine configuration and required metadata will be stored in a json file.

 ## Folder Structure